lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 4. **Patch stuff**: Just do it.
 5. **Protect data**: Know where your data is, protect said data.

-Now, we throw in XDR and Zero Trust and it sounds a bit fancy, doesn't it?
+Okay, so I might have lied a bit - we throw in some **XDR** and a sprinkle of **Zero Trust** and it sounds a bit fancy, doesn't it?
 Truth is, good security is very boring.
 It's about getting the basics right, and then building on top of that.

-# An intro to testing yourself - the folly of security
+# An intro to testing yourself

 ## Example: Bob Industries

-To eximplify this, let's start with an example.
-You're now an IT consultant, congratulations.
-You have a client, Bob Industries, which is a small/medium business in the market for an XDR or SIEM solution.
-They also want to know about Copilot for Security.
-Their reasoning is that " we don't have enough people to monitor all of our systems, and we need to be able to respond to incidents faster" and that "their current tools don't cover all their bases".
+To eximplify this, let's start with an example. **You're now an IT consultant, congratulations**.
+You have a client, **Bob Industries**, which is a **small/medium business** in the market for an **XDR or SIEM solution**.
+They also want to know about **Copilot for Security**.
+Their reasoning is:

+> We don't have enough people to monitor all of our systems, and we need to be able to respond to incidents faster
+> Our current tools don't cover all their bases

 ### Some background on Bob Industries: